Aethodia/Legislation/Legislation/Law/LegalTextSpec.rst

       - …may be left out if the law has no footnotes.

       - …is primarily intended to provide sources, thoughts, reasonings, interpretation guides, etc for provisions within a law.

-      - …is not itself legally binding, although it can assist with the interpretation of an ambiguous law.

       - …should be sorted according to numerical order, from smallest-to-largest.